Booking and test day

 Official guidance

-This page was checked against GOV.UK guidance in May 2026.
+Checked against GOV.UK guidance in May 2026.

-Use GOV.UK as the final source before you apply or pay for anything:
+Use GOV.UK as the final source:

 Common questions